Desalination: Reverse osmosis

 Reverse osmosis uses a thin-film composite membrane, which comprises an ultra-thin, aromatic polyamide thin-film.
 This polyamide film gives the membrane its transport properties, whereas the remainder of the thin-film composite membrane provides mechanical support.
 The polyamide film is a dense, void-free polymer with a high surface area, allowing for its high water permeability.
-A recent study has found that the water permeability is primarily governed by the internal nanoscale mass distribution of the polyamide active layer.
+A 2021 study found that the water permeability is primarily governed by the internal nanoscale mass distribution of the polyamide active layer.

 The reverse osmosis process requires maintenance.
-Various factors interfere with efficiency: ionic contamination (calcium, magnesium etc.); dissolved organic carbon (DOC); bacteria; viruses; colloids and insoluble particulates; biofouling and scaling.
-In extreme cases, the RO membranes are destroyed.
+Various factors interfere with efficiency: ionic contamination (calcium, magnesium etc.); dissolved organic carbon (DOC); bacteria; viruses; colloids and insoluble particulates; biofouling and scaling, and membrane destruction in extreme cases.
 To mitigate damage, various pretreatment stages are introduced.
 Anti-scaling inhibitors include acids and other agents such as the organic polymers polyacrylamide and polymaleic acid, phosphonates and polyphosphates.
 Inhibitors for fouling are biocides (as oxidants against bacteria and viruses), such as chlorine, ozone, sodium or calcium hypochlorite.
 At regular intervals, depending on the membrane contamination; fluctuating seawater conditions; or when prompted by monitoring processes, the membranes need to be cleaned, known as emergency or shock-flushing.
 Flushing is done with inhibitors in a fresh water solution and the system must go offline.
 This procedure is environmentally risky, since contaminated water is diverted into the ocean without treatment.
 Sensitive marine habitats can be irreversibly damaged.

 Off-grid solar-powered desalination units use solar energy to fill a buffer tank on a hill with seawater.
 The reverse osmosis process receives its pressurized seawater feed in non-sunlight hours by gravity, resulting in sustainable drinking water production without the need for fossil fuels, an electricity grid or batteries.
 Nano-tubes are also used for the same function (i.e., Reverse Osmosis).

+Deep sea reverse osmosis (DSRO) installs equipment on the seabed to force water through RO membranes using the ocean's naturally occurring water pressure.
+A 2021 study suggested DSRO could improve energy efficiency compared to standard RO by up to 50%.
+The concept of DSRO has long been known, but has only recently become feasible due to technological advances from the deep sea oil and gas industry, drawing early-stage investments in DSRO startups.